What is Enterprise SEO?

 To understand this, let’s compare the keyword targeting strategies of enterprise brands and small businesses.

-Enterprise Keyword Targeting vs Small Business Keyword Targeting
+Benefits of Enterprise SEO - Enterprise vs Small Business Keyword Targeting

 A small business simply doesn’t have the same authority that an enterprise has.